2nd Corinthians Chapters 6 and 7– John Karmelich

 ii)

-individual sin issue was secondary to the damage caused by the fact this church
+the individual sin issue was secondary to the damage caused by the fact this

 Yes the person "injured" by the sin is an issue as well as the

-is saying the "bigger issue" is the fact the church ignored it and
+"bigger issue" is the fact the church ignored it and now they have

 b)

-issue that Paul doesn't just care that people get saved and then wishes them
+the issue that Paul doesn't just care that people get saved and then wishes

 grow in their faith and love for God and for each other.
 Paul is teaching the balance of having love